open-energy-transition/pypsa-wal/doc/walloon.rst

 The Walloon workflow includes several changes to the default PyPSA-Eur:

+* **Custom potentials for BEWAL.** The Walloon configuration uses custom potentials for various energy resources, defined in  ``data/walloon/custom_potentials.csv``.
+  These potentials set maximum limits for solid biomass (imported, transported, and local production) in terms of annual energy (GWh/an).
+There are also maximum potentials for onshore wind, solar PV, and rooftop solar PV in the BEWAL region, defined in MW.
+These custom potentials are activated via the `electricity.walloon_potentials` parameter in the Walloon configuration ``config/config.walloon.yaml``.
 * **Custom cost data.** The Walloon configuration uses updated cost assumptions for specified fuels and technologies.
 These custom values are provided in ``data/walloon/custom_costs_rc.csv`` and activated via the `costs.custom_cost_fn`